darrellcolehill/darrellcolehill.github.io/README.md

 - [ ] Outline various sections/pages
 - [X] Add routing between sections/pages
 - [X] Add Markdown parser component for devlog "posts"
+- [ ] Write up a script that populates the projects cards from my Github page.
+I.e., it makes the custom designed UI cards based on content in the readme of the project.